Low Back Pain

 - Selective Nerve Root Block

-If low back pain occurs after a recent injury — such as a car accident, a fall or sports injury — call your primary-care physician immediately.
-If there are any neurological symptoms, seek medical care immediately.
-If there are no neurological problems (i.e. numbness, weakness, bowel and bladder dysfunction), the patient may benefit by beginning conservative treatment at home for two to three days.
-The patient may take anti-inflammatory medications such as aspirin or ibuprofen and restrict strenuous activities for a few days.
+If low back pain occurs after a recent injury — such as a car accident, a fall or sports injury — call your primary care physician immediately.
+If you have any neurologic symptoms (numbness, weakness, tingling or bowel and bladder dysfunction), seek medical care immediately.
+If no neurologic problems are present, the patient may benefit by beginning conservative treatment at home for two to three weeks.
+The physician may recommend anti-inflammatory medications, such as aspirin or ibuprofen, and restrict strenuous activities for a few days.

-If low back pain gets worse or does not improve after two to three days of home treatment, contact a primary-care physician.
-The physician can evaluate the patient and perform a neurological exam in the office to determine which nerve root is being irritated, as well as rule out other serious medical conditions.
-If there are clear signs that the nerve root is being compressed, a physician can prescribe medications to relieve the pain, swelling and irritation; he or she also may recommend limitation of activities.
-If these treatment options do not provide relief within two weeks, it may be time to consider other diagnostic studies and possibly surgery.
+If low back pain worsens or does not improve after two to three weeks of home treatment, contact the primary care physician.
+The physician can evaluate and perform an in-office neurologic exam to determine which nerve root is being irritated and to rule out other serious medical conditions.
+If the physician notes clear signs that the nerve root is being compressed, he/she can prescribe medications to relieve the pain, swelling and irritation.
+In addition, the doctor may recommend that limiting activities, provide a referral to a pain management specialist or both.
+If these treatment options do not provide relief within a few weeks, it may be time to consider other diagnostic studies and possibly surgical evaluation.

-When conservative treatment for low back pain does not provide relief, surgery may be needed.
-One may be a candidate for surgery if:
+When conservative treatment for low back pain does not provide relief or neurologic symptoms are worsening or severe, surgery may be needed.
+Candidates for surgery present any of the following:

 - Back and leg pain limits normal activity or impairs quality of life

-- Progressive neurological deficits develop, such as leg weakness and/or numbness
+- Progressive neurologic deficits develop, such as leg weakness, numbness or both

 - Loss of normal bowel and bladder functions